fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Vision/MP4Writer/MP4Writer.md

 :::

 ## Details
-0. Before running the workflow, download and unzip [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl-shared.zip) to a folder in your computer.
+0. Before running the workflow, download and unzip the ffmpeg glp-local file from [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) to a folder in your computer.

 1. Write the frames from a camera into ImageWriter, but in the path, instead of a file, you will add a pipe: \\\\.\pipe\video.
 Every frame that is written in the pipe is going to be sent the process in 2.